dinomite/aws-pricing/README.md

 # aws-pricing

-Graph reserved vs. on demand instance pricing to find the break even point.
+Graph reserved vs. on demand AWS EC2 instance pricing to find the break even point.

 Generate the graph with: